dylanrussellmd/nvim/README.md

 > Your fork's URL will be something like this:
 > `https://github.com/<your_github_username>/kickstart.nvim.git`

-You likely want to remove `lazy-lock.json` from your fork's `.gitignore` file too - it's ignored in the kickstart repo to make maintenance easier, but it's [recommended to track it in version control](https://lazy.folke.io/usage/lockfile).
+You likely want to remove `lazy-lock.json` from your fork's `.gitignore` files. too - it's ignored in the kickstart repo to make maintenance easier, but it's [recommended to track it in version control](https://lazy.folke.io/usage/lockfile).